A Guide to the Best Vegan Chocolate (UK)

 Hotel Chocolat

-Whether you’re gift-hunting for a chocoholic or just really want to treat yourself, Hotel Chocolat has an impressive range of vegan-friendly chocolates to choose from.
+Whether you’re gift-hunting for a chocoholic or just really want to treat yourself, Hotel Chocolat have an impressive range of vegan-friendly chocolates to choose from.

 Options include: